NinerXrayBravoTwoTwo/FactbookIntelligence/README.md

 -
 This project parses "CIA Factbook" (CIAF) data and attempts to turn some of it into "intelligence".

-Data and algorithms are not technology, they are artifacts of technology.
+"Data and algorithms are not technology, they are artifacts of technology." -- Quote from myself in 1992

 Theory of Intelligence
 -